vboyce/Maze/maze_automate/README.md

 ## Making adjustments

 ### Problems with the lexicon
-All words in your materials need to be in the overall dictionary (built from google ngrams).
-If they are not, you should consider fixing them (for compound words, try without hyphens).
  The models will run reasonably even if their dictionaries (i.e, their training data) do not contain all the words; however when writing new materials, it might be worth sticking to their dictionaries.

 You may need to rebuild the lexicons if:
  - words are showing up as distractors that you don't want/don't think are words